getherbie/herbie/website/site/pages/2-doc/5-indepth/2-commands.md

 # Console Commands

-Herbie CMS is using [Console Components](https://symfony.com/doc/current/components/console.html) for creating command-line commands.
+Herbie is using [Console Components](https://symfony.com/doc/current/components/console.html) for creating command-line commands.
 Console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.
 The following commands are available by the `herbie` command-line application.